Skip to content

 1. The Opera House offers ease of access to visitors with wheelchairs, reduced mobility or visual disabilities.

-2. In accordance with the regulations set to combat the Covid-19 pandemic, a valid vaccination pass for those over 16 should be presented before entry.
-A health pass for children from the age of 12 to 16 should be presented.
+2. By the regulations set to combat the COVID-19 pandemic, a valid vaccination pass for those over 16 should be presented before entry, as should a health pass for children ages 12 to 16.

-3. The wearing of a face mask is mandatory inside the building, starting from age 6.
-You must come with your own mask, as these are not provided.
+3. Starting at age 6, wearing a face mask is mandatory inside the building.
+You must bring your mask, as they are not provided.

-6. You can book your tickets from the Paris Opera Application.
+6. You can book your tickets using the Paris Opera Application.

-7. The Palais Garnier ticket desk is open everyday from 10:00 am to 4:15 pm to book your tickets.
+7. The Palais Garnier ticket desk is open daily from 10:00 am to 4:15 pm to book your tickets.

-8. Temporary exhibitions taking place at the Palais Garnier are not accessible to visitors with reduced mobility.
+8. Temporary exhibitions at the Palais Garnier are inaccessible to visitors with reduced mobility.

-9. Don’t worry if the show you’re attending is not in English, there are subtitles provided.
+9. Don’t worry if the show you’re attending is not in English; subtitles are provided.

-10. No worries if you can’t visit the City of Love and admire this extravagant building in person, you can actually take a virtual tour through their official website and still get to enjoy it.
+10. No worries if you can’t visit the City of Love and admire this extravagant building in person.
+You can still enjoy it by taking a virtual tour through its official website.

 Opera Bastille vs. Palais Garnier

 Opera Bastille has become the main venue for the Paris National Opera after its construction and inauguration in 1989.
-Since its construction, it has become the main theater for opera and ballet performances while Palais Garnier focused on ballet with some opera shows every now and then.
+Since its construction, it has become the main theatre for opera and ballet performances, while Palais Garnier focused on ballet with some opera shows now and then.

 There’s a massive difference between the two opera buildings.
 While Palais Gariner takes you back to the time it was built it, Opera Bastille gives the feel of an airport lounge, as if you were waiting for your flight to take you a bit further into the future.